salsita/inStyle/README.md

 # chilli-seed

-A minimal Stylus-based responsive CSS seed skeleton that promotes high usability abstractions in favor of bootstrapism and complex architecture.
+`chilli-seed` is a CSS skeleton framework for application interfaces that promotes high usability abstractions, simple to follow componentization logic and favors concise methodologies.

 ## Installation